 For example, bricks and sand showed the highest levels of radiation, followed by cement and concrete.
 The study also found that the radiation absorbed by people living in such buildings could range from 0.1 to 2.3 mSvy-1, with an average of 1.0 mSvy-1, which matches the safety guideline but still calls for attention.

-As we construct homes to provide comfort and protection, it is equally important to ensure they are safe and healthy environments.
-Understanding the materials we use is the first step toward making informed choices—choices that reduce hidden risks like radiation exposure.
-By selecting safer building materials and monitoring their quality, we can protect not only our well-being but also that of future generations.
+With the construction of homes to provide comfort and protection, it is equally important to ensure they are safe and healthy environments.
+Understanding the materials used is the first step toward making informed choices—choices that reduce hidden risks like radiation exposures.
+By selecting safer building materials and monitoring their quality, it is viatl to protect not only the present well-beings but also that of future generations.
 A truly safe home is not just defined by its structure, but by the thoughtfulness and care put into every material used in its construction.

 Table 1: Radionuclide daughter products and their energies used for efficiency calibration